-Satisfactory construction of positive cut-off walls requires experience, skill, and dedication to quality in every aspect of the construction process including site preparation, excavation, trench or hole cleaning, concrete mixing, and concrete backfilling.
-Providing a positive cut-off requires that the elements of the wall be continuous and interconnected.
-The following issues are possible concerns that must be taken into account in wall construction to prevent defects.
+Satisfactory construction of positive cut-off walls requires experience, skill, and dedication to quality in every aspect of the construction process, including site preparation, excavation, trench or hole cleaning, concrete mixing, and concrete placement.
+A positive cut-off requires the elements of the wall to be continuous and interconnected.
+The following issues are possible concerns that must be taken into account in wall construction to prevent defects:

-- Element deviation Misalignment of the equipment or inability to control the excavation equipment can result in deviation of elements and result in a gap in the completed wall. - Uncontrolled Slurry Loss Cut-off walls through existing water retaining structures are almost always built to address seepage issues.
+- Element deviation-Misalignment of the equipment or inability to control the excavation equipment can cause deviation of elements and can result in a gap in the completed wall. - Uncontrolled slurry loss-Cut-off walls through existing water-retaining structures are almost always built to address seepage issues.
 Although bentonite slurries are proven in creating a filter cake in soils, the ability of bentonite slurries to form a filter cake in rock fractures is limited.
-As a general rule of thumb, if water is lost during exploration, one should assume that slurry losses in rock will occur.
-If the rock is sufficiently pervious, uncontrollable complete slurry loss can occur.
-Slurry losses in embankments have also occurred on past projects due to hydrofracturing of weak zones.
+As a general rule of thumb, if water is lost during exploration drilling, one should assume that slurry losses in rock will occur during excavation.
+If the rock mass is sufficiently permeable, uncontrollable and complete slurry loss can occur.
+Slurry losses in embankments have also occurred on past projects due to hydrofracturing of susceptible zones.
 This is a particularly sensitive issue when excavating through epikarstic horizons, and major karstic features lower in the formation.

-- Trench Stability The factors of safety of slurry supported excavations in soil are not high.
-Movement of wedges into the trench or "squeeze in" of soft zones can occur. - Concrete Segregation Mix design and construction practices during backfill are critical to prevent segregation or honeycombing within the completed wall. - Soil or Slurry Inclusions The occurrence of soil or slurry filled defects or inclusions in completed walls are a known issue.
-If small or discontinuous, these defects are not critical, but they are very significant if they fully penetrate the width of the wall. - Panel Joint Cleanliness Imperfections or pervious zones along the joints between elements is a recognized source of leakage through completed walls.
+In this regard, epikarst is defined as the transition/interface zone between soil and the underlying, more competent, if still karstified, rock.
+Epikarst typically contains very fractured and solutioned conditions, and much residual material and voided areas.
+Epikarst usually plays an extremely important role in the hydrogeological regime of many karst aquifers. - Trench stability-The factors of safety of slurrysupported excavations in soil are not high.
+Movement of wedges into the trench or "squeeze in" of soft zones can occur. - Concrete segregation-Mix design and construction practices during backfill must be selected so as to prevent segregation or honeycombing within the completed wall. - Soil or slurry inclusions-The occurrence of soil- or slurry-filled defects or inclusions in completed walls is a known issue.
+These defects are not critical if small or discontinuous, but they become very significant if they fully penetrate the width of the wall. - Panel joint cleanliness-Imperfections or pervious zones along the joints between elements are a recognized source of leakage through completed walls.
 Cleaning of adjacent completed elements by circulating fresh slurry is necessary to minimize the contamination of joints.
+In extreme cases, mechanical cleaning with "brushes" is conducted.